 Investigators: investigators are those persons authorized by the University to conduct fact finding and analysis to cases of alleged improper activities.

-Suspected Financial Irregularity: is a reasonable belief or actual knowledge that a financial irregularity is occurring or has occurred.
+Suspected Fraudulent or Dishonest Conct: is a reasonable belief or actual knowledge that fraudulent or dishonest conduct is occurring or has occurred.

-Timely: generally means the time someone becomes aware of a known or suspected financial irregularity.
+Timely: generally means the time someone becomes aware of a known or suspected fraudulent or dishonest conduct.

-Whistleblower: an employee who informs a manager or other administrator about an activity which that person believes to be fraudulent or dishonest.
+Whistleblower: an employee who informs a manager or other administrator about conduct which that person believes to be fraudulent or dishonest.

 Rights and Responsibilities

 Managers: Managers are required to report suspected fraudulent or dishonest conduct to the Vice President for Finance and Administration.
 In addition, managers are responsible for maintaining a system of management controls which detect and deter fraudulent or dishonest conduct.
 Failure by a manager to establish management controls or report misconduct within the scope of this policy may result in adverse personnel action against the manager, up to and including dismissal.

 Reasonable care should be taken in dealing with suspected misconduct to avoid:

 Accordingly, a manager faced with a suspected misconduct: